apiaryio/api-blueprint/Tutorial.md

 ## Metadata

 At the very top of this Blueprint, you will find a metadata section.
-In this case we have specified that "FORMAT" has the value of "1A".
-The format keyword is to specify the version, or format of API Blueprint we're using.
+In this case we have specified that `FORMAT` has the value of `1A`.
+The format keyword is used to specify the version of the API Blueprint.
 In this case 1A.

-The metadata section allows you to place information for use by [tooling around API Blueprint][Tooling Section].
-For example, [Apiary.io](https://apiary.io/) uses a piece of metadata called `HOST`.
-When specified, it allows you to specify where an implementation of the API can be found.

-> **Note:** Should you need a clarification of some terms as used through this document refer to [API Blueprint Glossary of Terms][].

-## Title & Description
+## API Name & Description

 After the metadata we have a heading, headings start with a hash (#) followed by a title.
 In this case `# Polls`.
 You can use up to 6 hashes which allows you to have sub-headings.
 The first heading in the Blueprint document serves as the API Name.

-Then we have a description of the Polls API.
-Where we have mentioned what the API does.
+Afterwards, there is a description of the Polls API, this mentions what the API is used for.
 You can use further headings to break up the description sections.

 ## Resource Groups

 Now it's time to start documenting the resources inside of the API.
-To start of with, we're going to can use the `Group` keyword inside a heading to specify a group of related resources.
-This allows us to group all of the resources related to questions in the API together.
+To start of with, the `Group` keyword is used inside a heading to specify a group of related resources.

 ```markdown
 # Group Questions